Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Consensus beyond the connectivity threshold

 In this section, we extend the consensus algorithm of~\cite{CastanedaFPRRT23} by considering the case where the number~$t$ of failures is unbounded.
 In particular, $t$~might be larger than the connectivity $\kappa(G)$ of the graph~$G$.
-The subgraph of $G$ induced by the set of correct nodes may thus be disconnected, and be split into several connected components.
-As an example, consider the 3-node path $G=(V,E)$ displayed in Fig.~\ref{fig:IFG-disconnected}, and $t$ failures.
+The subgraph of $G$ induced by the set of correct nodes may thus be disconnected, split into several connected components.
+As an example, consider the 3-node path $G=(V,E)$ displayed at the top of Fig.~\ref{fig:IFG-disconnected}, and $t$ failures.
 The information flow graph $\IF(G,r,\FPA)$ is connected for every $r\geq 1$, but is not dominated.
-Our characterisation theorem, Theorem~\ref{thm:new-characterizationCFRRT}, applies even for $t\geq \kappa(G)$.
+Our characterization theorem, Theorem~\ref{thm:new-characterizationCFRRT}, applies even for $t\geq \kappa(G)$.
 It follows that consensus in $G$ cannot be solved under $\FPA$ even for $t=1$.
 The same holds for any graph whenever the failure pattern may disconnect the graph.
 We therefore consider a weaker variant of consensus, called \emph{local consensus}, adapted to possibly disconnected graphs.